raonigabriel/llama-server-cpu/README.md

 Q) What about security?

-A) The image is based on Ubuntu and designed to be minimal (fewer moving parts = less attack exposure) and to run as a separate user with **no** root powers.
+A) The image is based on Alpine and designed to be minimal (fewer moving parts = less attack exposure) and to run as a separate user with **no** root powers.

 Q) Is there a way to protect the endpoints by using some sort of auth?